jaebradley/gopen/README.md

 `npm install opengit -g`

 ### Commands

-* `opengit`: opens the GitHub repository page for the current branch
-* `opengit -i`: opens the GitHub issues page for the given repository
-* `opengit -i -a`: opens the GitHub issues page for the given user, across all repositories
+#### Pull Requests
-* `opengit -p`: opens the GitHub pull requests page for the given repository
+* `pr`: get all the pull requests for a given repository
-* `opengit -p -a`: opens the GitHub pull requests page for the given user, across all repositories
+* `pr -p <index>`: for a given index value of the most recent open pull requests, return the pull requests' details
+* `pr -p <index> -c <index>`: for a given index value of the most recent pull request comments, get all the comment details for that given comment